awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

-# Tutorial: Configure App Mesh Integration with Kubernetes<a name="mesh-k8s-integration"></a>
+# Tutorial: Configure App Mesh integration with Kubernetes<a name="mesh-k8s-integration"></a>

+AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that makes it easy to monitor and control services\.
+App Mesh standardizes how your services communicate, giving you end\-to\-end visibility and helping to ensure high availability for your applications\.

+App Mesh gives you consistent visibility and network traffic controls for every service in an application\.
+For more information, see the [App Mesh User Guide](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html)\.

-When you use AWS App Mesh with Kubernetes, you manage App Mesh resources, such as virtual services and virtual nodes, that align to Kubernetes resources, such as services and deployments\.
-You also add the App Mesh sidecar container images to Kubernetes pod specifications\.
-This tutorial guides you through the installation of the following open source components that automatically complete these tasks for you when you work with Kubernetes resources:
+When you integrate AWS App Mesh with Kubernetes, you manage App Mesh resources, such as virtual services and virtual nodes, through Kubernetes\.
+You also automatically add the App Mesh sidecar container images to Kubernetes pod specifications\.
+This tutorial guides you through the installation of the following open source components that enable this integration:
 + **App Mesh controller for Kubernetes** – The controller is accompanied by the deployment of three Kubernetes custom resource definitions: `mesh`, `virtual service`, and `virtual node`\.
-The controller watches for creation, modification, and deletion of the custom resources and makes changes to the corresponding App Mesh `[mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/meshes.html)`, `[virtual service](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html)` \(including `[virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html)` and `[route](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html)`\), and `[virtual node](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html)` resources through the App Mesh API\.
+The controller watches for creation, modification, and deletion of the custom resources and makes changes to the corresponding App Mesh `[mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/meshes.html)`, `[virtual service](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html)` \(including `[virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html)` and `[route](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html)`\), and `[virtual node](https://docs.aws.amazon.com/app-mesh/latest/userguide/irtual_nodes.html)` resources through the App Mesh API\.
 To learn more or contribute to the controller, see the [GitHub project](https://github.com/aws/aws-app-mesh-controller-for-k8s)\.
-+  **App Mesh sidecar injector for Kubernetes** – The injector installs as a webhook and injects the [App Mesh sidecar container images](https://docs.aws.amazon.com/eks/latest/userguide/mesh-gs-k8s.html#mesh-gs-k8s-update-microservices) into Kubernetes pods running in specific, labeled namespaces\.
++  **App Mesh sidecar injector for Kubernetes** – The injector installs as a webhook and injects the following containers into Kubernetes pods that are running in specific, labeled namespaces\.
 To learn more or contribute, see the [GitHub project](https://github.com/aws/aws-app-mesh-inject)\.
+  + **App Mesh Envoy proxy** –Envoy uses the configuration defined in the App Mesh control plane to determine where to send your application traffic\.\.
+  + **App Mesh proxy route manager **– The route manager sets up a pod’s network namespace with `iptables` rules that route ingress and egress traffic through Envoy\.

 |  |